slotdawg/ts2020/peer/peer.rst

 The Peer Management Center (PMC) serves as the centralized management component for Peer Global File Service.
 It does not store any file data but does facilitate communication between locations, so it should be deployed at a location with the best connectivity.
 A single deployment of PMC can manage 100 or more Agents/file servers.

-For this lab, you will be acccessing a shared PMC deployment via a web interface.
+For this lab, you will be accessing a shared PMC deployment via a web interface.

 #.
 Open a non-Firefox browser (Chrome, Edge, and Safari will all work) on your *Initials*\ **-Windows-ToolsVM** VM or on your laptop.